Creating an Account

 Q: Can districts automatically view their schools' data in SHAPE?

-A: No. Districts have a "My Schools" tab that lists every school registered on SHAPE in their district.
-Schools must enable data sharing with their district.
-By default, data sharing is disabled.
+A: Districts have a "My Schools" tab that lists every school registered on SHAPE in their district.
+Schools must disable data sharing with their district.
+By default, data sharing is enabled.
 Schools can change this at any time.
 Schools can also select "Show My District Team" to view district team member names at the district can view their SHAPE data if they enable data sharing.

 Q: How can schools enable data sharing with their district?

 A: A school team member should select the "Team Members" tab when logged on to their school account.
 There is a section called "District Access."
 Make sure the check box is selected for "Allow your district to review your School Mental Health Profile and Quality and Sustainability Assessments."
-This is recommended, but by default it is not selected.
+This is recommended.
 You can change this at any time.

 Learn More About SHAPE

 Q: Is there a way to trial SHAPE to learn more about its features?

 A: Yes, please view our most recent SHAPE 101 (approx. 30 mins).
-If you still have questions, please contact the CSMH or visit the Contact Us tab and select "Live demonstration" as the subject.
+If you still have questions, please contact the NCSMH or visit the Contact Us tab and select "Live demonstration" as the subject.

 Q: How can states get involved with SHAPE?